 Many hikers think that winter hiking gear has to be extensive and expensive.
 But it doesn’t have to be.
-You just need a few key pieces and you’re now set to hike in winter or in cold weather in warmth.
+You just need a few key pieces and you’re set for your winter day hikes!

-Read on to see what extra gear and clothing you need to stay warm.
+Read on to see what proper gear and winter hiking clothing you need to stay warm during all your outdoor activities.
 And the number one thing you need to stay safe which you can buy for less than $10!

-You’ll also find out which of your summer hiking gear you can use in winter saving you $$$ on new hiking gear.
+You’ll also find out which of your summer hiking equipment you can use in winter – saving you $$$.